Orania: Education

 The Orania Koördinerende Onderwysraad supervises all educational activities in Orania.
 Orania's schools have consistently achieved a 100% matric pass rate since 1991.

 There are two schools, the CVO Skool Orania (Christelike Volks-Onderwys or Christian People's Education) and Volkskool Orania (Orania People's School).
 Afrikaans is the language of instruction, while English is taught as a second language.
 Both schools follow the IEB curriculum; the CVO school offers a more conservative education, while the Volkskool is relatively more progressive.

 The CVO-school, established in January 1993, is run along conventional lines.
 It boasts of a 100% matric pass rate since its inception.
 In 2014 enrollment was 225 students, with some coming from neighbouring towns.
 The school is growing, and had 400 students by 2021.
 The CVO School includes Christian tenets as a vital part of the education, and is part of the Beweging vir Christelik Volkseie Onderwys, a network of similarly minded schools across the country.
 As a Reformed Christian school, its teachings are in accordance with the Canons of Dort.
 In November 2020, the construction of 12 new classrooms started.

 The Volkskool, established in June 1991 with Julian Visser as its first principal, uses a self-driven teaching (selfgedrewe) system which is unorthodox by South African standards.
 Because the town had few school-aged children when it was established, the school adopted a computer-based learning system that allowed students of different levels to be taught by a single teacher.
 The Volkskool's e-learning system was seen as innovative and received attention from South African media in the early 2000s.

 There is a rivalry between the schools, which is generally friendly but can occasionally become quite fierce.
 Not all local children attend them, as some parents choose homeschooling or boarding schools in cities such as Bloemfontein.

 Bo-Karoo Opleiding, a vocational training college, offering courses in technical subjects such as welding, metalworking and engineering, was opened in 2017.
 In 2019, it started the first course with 5 students, by 2023 the total number of students increased to 108 students.

 Demographics

-A local census carried out in 2020, found 2,066 inhabitants.
+A local census carried out in December 2024 found 3,025 inhabitants, up from 2,874 a year earlier.
 Children made up a third of the population.
-According to town authorities, the population had grown by 16.5% annually, much higher than the South African average of 1.3% per year.
+According to town authorities, the population had grown by 12% annually, much higher than the South African average of 1.3% per year.

 Afrikaners were the main population group at the time of the 2011 census, representing 97% of the total.
 Male residents outnumbered females 60% to 40% in 2011.
 Afrikaans is the only language used in all spheres of local life.
 According to a 2014 census carried out by town authorities, Afrikaans is the main language spoken at home for 95% of residents, followed by English with 2%, with speakers of both English and Afrikaans making up the remaining 3%.

-According to the 2011 census, 97.2% of the population of Orania is White.
+According to the 2011 census, 97.2% of the population of Orania was White.